royalapplications/docs/src/r2022/royalserver/management/multi-factor-authentication/provider/duo.md

 In the Users tab
 - Click on **Add...**.
 - Click on **Select User...** to select a user and `DUO` as provider.
-- Select for which feature this user is reqiured to present a second factor (e.g. Document Store or Secure Gateway)
+- Select for which feature this user is reqiured to present a second factor (Document Store or Secure Gateway)
 - Specify an optional comment
 - Specify the caching time.
 Each successful authentication is then cached for the specified minutes.
 - Specify the DUO user id (see above)